taipham1803/taipham1803/README.md

 - 🌱 I’m currently learning Rust
 - 💬 Ask me about JS ..
 #
-- Any man who must say ‘I am the King’ is no true King.
+- Any man who must say ‘I am the King’ is no true King - Tywin Lannister